DUP Justice chair says Kenova outcome is 'galling' considering how infiltrated the IRA was by security services

+PPS Director Stephen Herron said statements made by politicians which “fail to accurately reflect the evidence based decision-making processes within the PPS” are wholly unfair and risk unnecessary damage to public confidence.

+Mr Herron was responding to criticism of the organisation by DUP MLA Joanne Bunting.

-Responding to the latest announcement on no-prosecution decisions flowing from Operation Kenova, East Belfast MLA Joanne Bunting said: ‘‘I find it astonishing that the PPS has failed to deliver any prosecutions in connection with Operation Kenova.
+The East Belfast MLA said: ‘‘I find it astonishing that the PPS has failed to deliver any prosecutions in connection with Operation Kenova.

 “Almost £40m of taxpayers’ money has been spent bringing these cases.
 It has taken the investigation many years to complete and almost as long for the PPS to reach a determination in some cases.
 Despite this, the end result for every family has been the same - justice denied and no day in court.